 Means to an End11 Jul, 2012 By: Nancy Spurling Johnson

 Is your company one that blocks employee access to YouTube and social media sites in an effort to keep workers productive?
-Does the practice help time-wasters see the light and become more responsible — or do they just and other ways to shirk work?
+Does the practice help time-wasters see the light and become more responsible — or do they just find other ways to shirk work?

 Micromanaging staff by updating a few server settings is much easier than establishing ground rules and clearly communicating expectations, but it won't solve the slacking problem.
 Plus, it cuts off access to valuable professional resources and makes responsible workers feel resentful.
 Just as in parenting, punitive management actions don't necessarily yield long-term benefits — and can often backfire, spurring increasingly worse behavior.